11 Juicy Facts About Four-Leaf Clovers

 "...white clover has double the amount of chromosomes as humans, mangoes, pill bugs, and most other organisms... each pair of the white clover’s chromosomes comes from a different species."

-While it's very hard to narrow down exactly which gene mutation causes some white clovers to sprout four leaves, scientists are starting to narrow it down.
-And their research is telling us interesting information, such as what encourages more four-leafed mutations to occur.
+While it's hard to narrow down which mutation causes some white clovers to sprout four leaves, scientists are starting to narrow it down.
+Along the way, their research is yielding interesting information, such as what encourages more four-leafed mutations to occur.